 King Hassan II establishes the Royal Advisory Council for Saharan Affairs (CORCAS), an advisory committee to the Moroccan government in the Western Sahara.

 May – The Polisario Front is established with the goal of putting an end to Spanish colonialism in the territory.
-In the early years of its creation, the idea of establishing an independent state in the Sahara was in the plans of the Polisario.
+In the early years of its creation, the idea of establishing an independent state in the Western Sahara was in the plans of the Polisario.

 The UN General Assembly adopts resolution 3292 asking for an Advisory Opinion from the International Court of Justice (ICJ) to determine the historical ties between the Western Sahara, Morocco, and Mauritania.